 - This lecture and the next looks at the geographic issues of studying a population.
-Two lectures are condensed into one since I would normally use half a class period to go over Exam II; see the exam comments emailed to you and posted on BlackBoard.
-The next lecture deals with aspects of health and nutrition --medical geography -- and ends with a brief introduction to biogeography and ecology.
-There are many maps included in this series.
+The next lecture deals with aspects of health and nutrition - medical geography - and ends with a brief introduction to biogeography and ecology.
+NOTE: There are many maps included in this series.
 The important thing is to look at patterns and trends, not the details.
-Any numbers/statistics that you need to know will be highlighted. - Slide 4 defines population geography as the study of people in relation to their habitat and studies spatially their distribution, make-up, movement, well-being and growth potential.
-In contrast demography is the study of a population using statistics and is more likely to be found in a Sociology program. - Slide 5 is a qualitative choropleth map presentation showing the distribution of the world' people by their location, not by country.
+Any numbers/statistics that you need to know will be highlighted. - Slide 3: Life on Earth Sequence.
+The 5 topics of Population Geography that we will cover are shown.
+Population Geography is defined as the study of people in relation to their habitat and studies spatially their distribution, make-up, movement, well-being and growth potential.
+In contrast, demography is the study of a population using statistics and is more likely to be found in a Sociology program. - Slide 4: World Population Distribution.
+This is a qualitative choropleth map presentation showing the distribution of the world's people by their location, not by country.
 The colors show density per square mile/kilometer and the yellow dots indicate the location of selected urbanized areas with over a million people.
 So as geographers we ask the questions: Why does this pattern exist?
 Why did people select these areas to live?
-What conditions allowed for populations to grow there? and Why do some areas have extremely low population densities? - Slides 6 and 7.
+What conditions allowed for populations to grow there? and Why do some areas have extremely low population densities? - Slides 5-6: Earth as a Home for People.
 We look at the numbers relating to where people live.
 About 50% of the world's people occupy only 5% of the land, 95% of the people are on 40% of the land and 60% of the land has only 5% of the world's people.
 Of all the people on earth, 55% are found in East and South Asia, 15% in Europe and 5% in eastern North America with another 7% concentrated in scattered locations.
-So, over 80% of the world's people live in high-density situations, and they need food, water, various resources and living space. - Slide 8 is a quantitative choropleth map presentation showing country populations (not true distribution) from the Population Reference Bureau.
+So, over 80% of the world's people live in high-density situations, and they need food, water, various resources and living space.
+Also a high percentage live in coastal plains endangered by sea level rise. - Slide 7: Population by Country.
+This is a quantitative choropleth map presentation showing country populations (not true distribution) from the Population Refer- ence Bureau.
 Use the hot link to reach the interactive map and scroll over the countries to get specific information.
 Do the same for the similar maps included in this lecture.
-The world's 10 most populated countries in 2019 are shown.
+The world's 10 most populated countries in 2020 are shown.
 China (1.4 billion) and India (1.3 billion) are the largest by far, with the USA, Indonesia and Pakistan following.